The golden hour is magic.

 - Astronomical twilight and night.
 Elevation between -12º and -18º.

 Therefore, if you know what the elevation of the Sun is at the time of the picture, you can determine exactly what kind of light there should be.
 Of course, you can't take anything for granted because light also depends on the weather, haze, suspended particles, etc.

 But that's part of the fun...

 Keep in mind that the magic hours and twilights occur twice a day: during Sunrise and Sunset.

 I've briefly summarized the different phases of light that occur as the elevation of the Sun changes.
-If you want to go deeper and learn more about it, you can check our super guide on natural light.

 Why the golden hour is so captivating